 The 12-volt DC system batteries are charged by the engine charging system or the battery charger when connected to shore power or when operating the generator.
 12-volt power is distributed to the battery switches and breakers on the DC Main Distribution Panel (MDP).
-The DC MDP is in the port bridge deck DC MDP cabinet.
+The DC MDP is located on the starboard side of the helm seat base.
 Battery switches and breakers on the DC MDP protect the switch panels on the helm and in the cabin.
 Use the volt meters on the DC MDP to monitor the battery voltage for the house and electronics batteries.
 Use the multi-function display at the helm to monitor engine battery voltage.